 This project aims to upgrade the popular DIY Smart Blinds v1.1 with a Nema stepper motor in order to increase the torque for moving roller blinds.
 For this project, my biggest concern is the size of the Nema motors.
 The aim of this version is to keep the form factor of the device as small as possible, give it as much pulling power as possible and allow for a standard 12v power supply.
 I have estimated that the total cost of this project is between $40 AUD – $60 AUD depending on where you source your components.
 Below is a short teaser of the project.

 For this project I will use the NEMA 14 and NEMA 17 Stepper motor.
 The NEMA 14 motor is a smaller alternative to the NEMA 17 measuring at 35mm x 35mm x 26mm.
-Its 12v and has the torque of 14N.cm (20oz.in.) and NEMA 17 44N.cm. compared to the 28BYJ-48 motor used in the previous design which is approx. 2.9N.cm.
-This should make this device almost 5x stronger (based on estimated values from manufacturers specs, results may vary).
+They are both 12v.
+NEMA 14 has roughly the torque of 14N.cm (20oz.in.) and NEMA 17 44N.cm. compared to the 28BYJ-48 motor used in the previous design which is approx. 2.9N.cm.
+This should make this devices much stronger (based on estimated values from manufacturers specs, results may vary).
 The NEMA 17 version may even be able to to pull a small roller-blind.
 The NEMA motor come in various lengths (depths).
 For this design I chose to use lengths as follows NEMA 14, 29mm(max) and NEMA 17, 40mm(max).

 To control the stepper motor, the design should use the A4988 motor driver.
 It is a noisy driver but it is inexpensive and capable of controlling these motors.

 I have used the Node MCU ESP8266 processor for many of my projects.
 It can be easily programmed using the Arduino IDE, its small and it has WiFi built in.
 Not to mention great community support.
 Hence for this project I will use it again.